ps-copilot-sandbox/copilot-operations-demo/README.md

 ## Introduction

+### :warning: Note: The primary objective of this demo is not to complete the calculator app; that aspect serves as a guide for walking you through the exercise steps.
+If you don't achieve the exact results by the end, that's perfectly fine!
+What matters most is that users gain insight into how to use Copilot and Copilot Chat effectively.

 ### Overview

 Our goal is to **acquaint you with Copilot's functionalities within VS Code** and demonstrate diverse ways to interact effectively with Copilot.